 Though navigating the process of writing a response to inflammatory content can be complex and frustrating, it’s equally important that your business does not completely ignore customer feedback, whether good or bad.
 According to a survey from 2012, whether or not a company responds to feedback posted on social media forums matters to around 60 percent of people.
 Further, online complaints that go unanswered can cause almost 90 percent of consumers to be less likely to make a purchase from your company.

-For positive reviews, a simple “thank you” and acknowledgement of a person’s support of your company can go a long way toward building greater customer advocacy.
+For positive reviews, a simple “thank you” and acknowledgment of a person’s support of your company can go a long way toward building greater customer advocacy.
 It’s not necessary to post the same two-word “thank you” to every one-sentence review you get, but whenever someone goes out of their way to sing your praises in detail, you should go out of your way to thank them.

 For negative reviews, respond publicly to angry customers, but do so without defensiveness.
 Take a problem-solving attitude, acknowledging the person and offering to find a solution together.
 In cases where the complaint is valid, consider privately contacting the customer to offer a discount or a free product or service as reparations, no strings attached.
 Never ask customers to change their reviews, or attempt to bribe them into doing so.
 More often than not, a reviewer who sees you earnestly making an effort to make things right without asking for anything in return will remove the original review, or update it to make it more positive.